tedkotz/rpglog/dnd-5e-dodson-2026.md

 lordfather <-- aaron : father
-jim <-- lordfather : hired to work as a laborer mayor <-- lordfather : recommended Mauritius for new colony

-lawyer <-- mayor : friend and lawyer
+jim <-- lordfather : hired to work as a laborer mayor <-- lordfather : recommended Mauritius for new colony enemy <-- calvin : Swindled out of a sizable amount of treasure. enemy <-- lordfather : Sworn fealty to lawyer <-- mayor : friend and lawyer
 @enduml
 ```